northpr/LendingClub/README.md

 ```

 ## Model performance
-The random forest model is the best model for the linear regression but it depends on what you want to do with the data.
-If you want to do further marketing to make people invest it might be not the best for the people to understand.
+The random forest model is the best model for linear regression, but it depends on what you want to do with the data.
+For example, if you want to do further marketing to make people invest, it might not be the best to understand.

-Decision tree might be the best one to train the accountant to release a loan to customer.
-Lastly, Logistic regression seems to be the one which can tuning more and make meaningful things later!
+The decision tree might be the best one to train the accountant to release a loan to customers.
+Lastly, Logistic regression seems to be the one that can tune more and make meaningful things later!

 ## Final
 Thanks for viewing for further information please check .html file or check the R markdown file.